jsverse/transloco/README.md

 Since `TranslocoService` is a singleton each time we need to programmatically translate a scope key, we have to specify it in `translate` method.

-Translating scope parameter of active language:
+Translating scope key of active language:

 ```typescript
 this.service.translate('title', {}, 'my-scope|scoped');
 ```

-You could also get translation scope from a specific language:
+You could also get translation scope of a specific language:

 ```typescript
 this.service.translate('title', {}, 'my-scope/en');